vipul-sharma20/nvim-jira/README.md

 | `Jira`               | Fetches tickets assigned to you and tickets you are watching.
 (Tickets are cached for the nvim session) |
 | `JiraReload`         | Reload the tickets.
 Works same as `:Jira` except it hits the API everytime                              |

+Check some keybindings in the documentation `:h nvim-jira`

 # Disclaimer

 I have created this plugin to learn how to use the Lua runtime embedded with